 Make sure there are no leaks in your hot water pipes, and don’t let a leaky faucet continue to drip—little problems like these waste more water than you think.
 And if it’s the water that’s leaking, you’re wasting energy to heat it in the first place.

 Insulate Your Pipes

 For a simple and affordable update, insulate the first three to six feet of the pipes connected to the water heater.
 Insulating your water pipes can raise the water temperature, which allows you to adjust to a more energy-efficient setting.
 You could call a professional to do this, but you may spend more money than you recoup in energy savings.
 DIY the job yourself if you can, or ask a professional to do it while they’re already there working on another aspect of your water heater.
 You can also insulate the hot water storage tank for added energy savings.

 Replace Your Water Heater if Needed

 Before you go shopping for a new water heater, consider what repairs or upgrades might make your current one more efficient.
 It may cost you more to buy an energy-efficient water heater than it would to make the one you have work better for you.
 However, if it’s time to select a new water heater, make sure you get the right size (bigger isn’t always better), accurately estimate its operating cost, and choose the right kind for your home.
-You options include: traditional, tankless, solar, heat pump, and indirect.
+You options include: traditional, tankless water heaters, solar heaters, heat pumps, and indirect.
 Research each thoroughly before you make your decision.